btrotta/advent-of-code-2023/Readme.md

 we do not need to simulate all the cycles.

 ## Day 15
 Part a is straightforward.
-For part b, represent each box by a list containing pairs `(label focal_length)`.
+For part b, represent each box by a list containing pairs `(label, focal_length)`.

+## Day 16
+Use a stack to store a list of the beams that need to be followed (described by current position and direction).
+Use a set to keep track of energized points.
+Initialize the stack with the starting position and direction.
+While the stack is non-empty, pop the top element and follow it until it changes direction or splits.
+Then, add the new position(s) and direction(s) to the stack.
+Use a set to keep track of visited states (i.e. tuples `(position, direction)`), to avoid getting stuck in an infinite loop.